 The facts as submitted by the author

 2.1 The authors worked at the Social Insurance Board in Salzburg (Salzburger Gebietskrankenkasse) and retired before 1 January 1994.
 Counsel states that they receive retirement benefits under the relevant schemes of the Regulations of Service for Employees of the Social Insurance Board (Dienstordnung A für die Angestellten bei den Sozialversicherungsträgern).
 The pensions of the authors comprised of payments through the public pension fund (ASVG-Pension) and additional payments from the Social Insurance Board.
-While the payments through the public pension fund were adapted to economic development through an annual multiplier (Rentenanpassungsfaktor), pursuant to the General Social Security Law (Allgemeines Sozialversicherungsgesetz-ASVG), the payments from the Social Insurance Board were linked to the development of salaries of active employees as provided for in the regulations.
+While the payments through the public pension fund were adapted to economic development through an annual multiplier (Rentenanpassungsfaktor), pursuant to the General Social Security Law (Allgemeines Sozialversicherungsgesetz-ASVG), the payments from the Social Insurance Board were linked to the development of salaries of active employees as provided for in the Regulations.

-2.2 On 1 January 1994, an amendment to the regulations came into effect.
-Pursuant to the new regulation the future adjustment of pensions from the Social Insurance Board were linked to the annual multiplier valid for payments by the public pension fund.
+2.2 On 1 January 1994, an amendment to the Regulations came into effect.
+Pursuant to the new Regulation the future adjustment of pensions from the Social Insurance Board were linked to the annual multiplier valid for payments by the public pension fund.

-2.3 On 22 August 1994, the authors initiated a lawsuit against the Salzburg Regional Social Insurance Board, seeking a declaratory judgment that retirement benefits were due in an amount adjusted pursuant to the regulation in its pre-January 1994 version, instead of the amended version, as well as compensation for their financial losses.
-According to the authors, they suffer considerable loss of income because of the change in regulation.
-They submitted that under the new regulations, the difference of income between active and retired employees would rise up to 340 per cent per annum in the years 1994 to 1997.
+2.3 On 22 August 1994, the authors initiated a lawsuit against the Salzburg Regional Social Insurance Board, seeking a declaratory judgment that retirement benefits were due in an amount adjusted pursuant to the Regulation in its pre-January 1994 version, instead of the amended version, as well as compensation for their financial losses.
+According to the authors, they suffer considerable loss of income because of the change in Regulation.
+They submitted that under the new Regulations, the difference of income between active and retired employees would rise up to 340 per cent per annum in the years 1994 to 1997.

 2.4 On 11 January 1995, the District Court (Landesgericht Salzburg) dismissed the authors’ claim.
-On 24 October 1995, the authors’ appeal was rejected by the Federal Court of Appeal (Oberlandesgericht Linz).
+On 24 October 1995, the authors’ appeal was rejected by the Higher Court of Appeal (Oberlandesgericht Linz).
 On 12 December 1995, the authors appealed to the Supreme Court (Oberster Gerichtshof), which dismissed the appeal on 27 March 1996.
 It is submitted that no further domestic remedies are available.

-2.5 On behalf of the authors, Counsel filed an application to the European Commission of Human Rights, alleging a breach of article 1 (right to property) of the Protocol to the European Convention for the Protection of Human Rights and Fundamental Freedoms.
+2.5 On behalf of the authors, Counsel filed an application to the European Commission of Human Rights, alleging a breach of article 1 (right to property) of Protocol N° 1 to the European Convention for the Protection of Human Rights and Fundamental Freedoms.
 Subsequent to the entry into force of Protocol No. 11 to the European Convention on Human Rights, the case was transmitted to the European Court of Human Rights.
 On 12 January 2001, a committee of three judges declared the application inadmissible.

 The complaint

 3.1 Counsel claims that the authors are victims of a breach of article 26 of the Covenant.
-He submits that they paid contributions to the pension scheme of the Regional Social Security Board and are, therefore, entitled to benefits under that scheme pursuant to the specific rules set forth in the regulation.
+He submits that they paid contributions to the pension scheme of the Regional Social Security Board and are, therefore, entitled to benefits under that scheme pursuant to the specific rules set forth in the Regulation.

 3.2 Counsel explains that Regional Social Security Boards are public law institutions and that the Regulation is a legislative decree (Verordnung) regulating almost all employment related matters of the Board, inter alia the amount of retirement benefits and their calculation, including increase or periodical adjustment.
 Counsel submits that many similarities exist between occupational pension schemes (Betriebsrenten) offered by private employers and the scheme based on the Regulation.
 However, the Regulation can be changed, unilaterally, by legislative decree of the State party.